InfiniteRasa/Rasa.NET/docs/setup.md

   - You can use any username / password that you want to create an account.

 ## Custom configuration
-If you have to overwrite one or multiple settings from the appsettings.json of `Rasa.Auth` or `Rasa.Game`, do the following:
+If you have to overwrite one or multiple settings from the appsettings.json of `Rasa.Auth` or `Rasa.Game` or the databasesettings.json of Rasa.DBL, do the following:

-- Create a file named "appsettings.env.json" in the root of the respective project or copy and rename the existing appsettings.json
+- Create a file named "appsettings.env.json"/"databasesettings.env.json" in the root of the respective project or copy and rename the existing file
-- The new file will be shown as subelement of the original appsettings.json
+- The new file will be shown as subelement of the original file
-- Use the new file to overwrite settings from appsettings.json.
+- Use the new file to overwrite settings from appsettings.json/databasesettings.json.
 Keep property naming and structure, you don't need to add settings that you don't want to change.
 For example, to overwrite GameConfig.PublicAddress in the Rasa.Game settings, use
-- The "appsettings.env.json" is ignored in git.
-Keep it that way.
+- The env.json files is ignored in git.
+Keep it that way, this configuration applies only for your development enviroment.

 ```json
 {